Aaron-Ekal/Aaron-Ekal/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...being a Developer
-- 🌱 I’m currently learning ...Web Development
+- 🌱 I’m currently learning ...Web Development at Moringa School
 - 👯 I’m looking to collaborate on ...Web Development projects
 - 🤔 I’m looking for help with ...web Development
 - 💬 Ask me about ...Anything